Resource Prioritization Process

 College Divisions must make it possible for the College to accomplish its Mission and improve its institutional effectiveness and academic quality.
 The Program Review planning and resource prioritization process should address the short- and long-range needs for educational programs and services and for human, physical, technology, and financial resources.

-Divisions must consider all of the information gathered in the resource request spreadsheet to further prioritize all of the Division’s non-personnel resource requests.
+Divisions must consider all of the information gathered in the resource request spreadsheet to further prioritize all of the Division’s non-personnel resource requests (except those valued at less than $500).
 If Divisions use additional information to prioritize their non-personnel resource requests, they must reference the information and the manner in which it was collected.
 Important data to reference and document includes:

 - The context for the resource requested (included in the comprehensive program review or annual update)